Get Your Realtek WiFi Working on Linux

 Configuration

-Firmware blobs and a modprobe config file tuned for stable performance
+Firmware blobs and a modprobe config with sensible defaults

 Supported Hardware